sevenc-nanashi/q5.mjs/README.md

 Then this fork is for you.
 The changes should be minimal, for make it easy to merge with upstream q5.js.

+Changes:
+- Is ESModule based
+- No global mode

 Lines below are the original README.md from q5.js.

 ---